The humble email has existed since the internet’s early days. But that doesn’t mean they’re any less important today.

 4. Automatically resend old emails

 Remember that amazing email you sent out last month showcasing your new cloud-based phone services?
 What if it didn’t reach everyone?
 What about new subscribers who weren’t on your list at the time?
-Did you Google bounce rate to see why yours is so high?
+Did you check the Google bounce rate to see why your exits are so high?

 With email marketing automation, you can resend old emails to maximize their chances of success to help you reach subscription and conversion targets.
 Auto-resend emails are a useful tool for increasing open rates by making sure everyone receives a copy.